 "Exhort one another," says the ESV and AV.
 The Greek is parakaleo, literally "to call to or for."
-It's typically involves verbal activity.
-Put courage into one another by using constructive, hope-giving words, and appropriate actions.
-That's what encourage means.
+It typically involves verbal activity.
+To encourage is to put courage into another by using constructive, hope-giving words, and appropriate actions.

 You say, "What does it sound like?"
-Well, it sounds like what we hear in Hebrews.
+Well, it sounds like what we hear when we read the epistle to the Hebrews.
 What the writer calls for in 3:13 he says he gives in this letter, which he calls "a word of encouragement/exhortation" in 13:22.